Gogee90/Fake-Store-REST-API/README.md

 ```
 Now get to the interesting part.

+It's up to you what you're going to use to manipulate data.
+I used axios and i'm 100% sure you can use fetch if you feel more comfortable with it.

 - To get all products
 ```https://gogee90.pythonanywhere.com/api/products/```
 - To get a single product for example: